-Yes, this is mostly true.
-Back in 2018 and 2019 most of them changed due to pressure from the woke minority.
+Back in 2018 and 2019 many ‘dictionaries’ of them changed due to pressure from the woke minority.
 An 8% minority, by the way!
 This was a case of virtual signaling from avowed far-leftists who run these organizations, as well as pressure from academics.
 And let’s be fair (yes, fair!) most of these academics are far left pseudo-elitists who, by virtue of never leaving their own echo chambers or never holding real jobs, think they are smarter than you and me.

 Anyone who grew up in (or before) the 1980’s knows the story of the word, ain’t.
 How long until that word was finally approved as a real word in Merriam-Webster?